 I went here for lunch in 2016, and despite a short wait to be seated at the counter, I was soon ordering the signature smoked meat sandwich (10.45 CAD, $8) with a side of fries, pickles, and a black cherry soda.

 The meat is brisket; smoked daily, and preservative-free.

 Wilensky's Light Lunch Inc

-Wilensky's Light Lunch is yet another family-owned restaurant that's been serving Montrealers for generations.
+Wilensky's Light Lunch is yet another family-owned restaurant serving Montrealers for generations.

 Once they acquired a grill, Moe came up with their trademark dish.

-The Wilensky Special is a sandwich made with all-beef salami and bologna with mustard, grilled on a roll (4.17 CAD, $3.18).
+The Wilensky Special sandwich is all-beef salami and bologna with mustard, grilled on a roll (4.17 CAD, $3.18).

-I ordered the original, along with a glass of their homemade cherry soda.
+I ordered the original and a glass of their homemade cherry soda.

 All-beef hot dogs, egg sandwiches, grilled cheese, pickles, and milkshakes are also available.

 34 Avenue Fairmount O, wilenskys.com